syncrosim/pysyncrosim/docs/quickstart.rst

     10                    wisdm
     Name: Name, dtype: object

-Install ``helloworldTimePy`` using the :meth:`~pysyncrosim.session.Session.install_packages()` method from the session class.
-This method takes a package name as input and then queries the SyncroSim package server for the specified package.
+Install ``helloworldTimePy`` using the :meth:`~pysyncrosim.session.Session.install_packages()` method from the Session class.
+This method takes one or more package names, and optionally package version(s), as input and then queries the SyncroSim package server for the specified package.
+If no version is specified, then the latest version of the package is installed.

 .. code-block:: pycon

    # Install helloworldTimePy package
    >>> my_session.install_packages("helloworldTimePy")
-   ['helloworldTimePy'] installed successfully
+   ['helloworldTimePy v2.0.0'] installed successfully

-To install a package from a *.ssimpkg* file on your local computer rather than installing directly from the server, you can use the session :meth:`~pysyncrosim.session.Session.install_packages()` method with the ``packages`` argument set to the filepath to the local package.
+To install a package from a *.ssimpkg* file on your local computer rather than installing directly from the server, you can use the :meth:`~pysyncrosim.session.Session.install_packages()` method with the ``packages`` argument set to the filepath of the local package.

 .. code-block:: pycon